alphagov/publishing-api/doc/api.md

 Retrieves a single content item for a `content_id` and `locale`.
 By default the most recent version is returned, which may be a draft.

+If the returned item is in the draft state, [warnings](#warnings) may be included within the response.

 ### Path parameters
 - [`content_id`](model.md#content_id)